NXT TakeOver: Chicago II

-NXT TakeOver: Chicago II was the 20th NXT TakeOver and the second and final TakeOver: Chicago professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-The event aired exclusively on the WWE Network and took place on June 16, 2018, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois as part of that year's Money in the Bank weekend.
+NXT TakeOver: Chicago II was a 2018 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the 20th NXT TakeOver event and the second annual and final TakeOver: Chicago.
+It took place on Saturday, June 16, 2018, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois as part of that year's Money in the Bank weekend and aired exclusively on the WWE Network.

 Five matches were contested at the event.
 In the main event, Tommaso Ciampa defeated Johnny Gargano in a Chicago Street Fight.
 On the undercard, Aleister Black defeated Lars Sullivan to retain the NXT Championship and Ricochet defeated Velveteen Dream.

 Production

 Background

-The event was held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
+The 20th NXT TakeOver event was the second annual and final TakeOver: Chicago held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.

-TakeOver was a series of professional wrestling events that began in May 2014, as WWE's then-developmental league NXT held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-In 2017, NXT held an event titled NXT TakeOver: Chicago, which took place at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
-On November 23, 2017, a second Chicago event, titled Chicago II, was scheduled to be held at the same venue on June 16, 2018, as a support show for that year's Money in the Bank pay-per-view.
-Chicago II was the 20th NXT TakeOver event.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental brand, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+In May 2017, NXT held TakeOver: Chicago at the Allstate Arena in the Chicago suburb of Rosemont, Illinois as a support show for that year's Backlash for the main roster at the same venue.
+On November 23, 2017, the 20th TakeOver event was scheduled to return to the Allstate Arena on Saturday, June 16, 2018, as TakeOver: Chicago II, with this second edition held as a support show for that year's Money in the Bank for the main roster at the same venue.
 Tickets went on sale on April 14.